 Last editedJun 20236 min read

-The history of alternative payment methods
+A brief history of alternative payment methods

 In many ways, the rise of alternative payment methods began with PayPal, a transfer service allowing people to send low-cost international payments.
 This led to an explosion of alternative payment methods, with major players such as these familiar providers taking an increasingly large role in the international payments space:

-Why are alternative payment methods important?
+The importance of alternative payment methods

-Alternative payment methods in more detail
+Examining alternative payment methods in detail

 Now, let’s look at some of the different alternative payment methods in a little more detail: